 Instead of letting markets determine who uses airspace, access is given for practical reasons.
 Everyone accesses the resource and no one is exploited — would the situation be improved by air-lords charging sky-rent or private fast-lanes for wealthy pilots?

 The Challenge of Building Socialism

 There are different ideas about how to install socialism.
-The Bolsheviks believed socialism could be built in Russia by seizing control of the state and using its power to reorganize the relations of production.
-While Bolshevism did succeed at turning a feudal, pre-industrial monarchy into a modern world-power, they clearly did not succeed at building any kind of socialism — in the end, it regressed to a corrupt totalitarian bureaucracy.
-In 1936 – 37, the Spanish CNT seemed to build a working model of libertarian-socialism ( anarchism ) — but it was crushed by the fascists and we can only guess what the long-term result might have been.
+The Bolsheviks thought socialism could be achieved in Russia by seizing control of the state and using that power to reorganize the relations of production.
+While Bolshevism did succeed at turning a backward, feudal, pre-industrial monarchy into a modern, industrialized world-power, clearly their model did not last and, in the end, it regressed to a corrupt bureaucracy.
+In 1936 – 37, the Spanish CNT seemed to build a working model of libertarian-socialism ( anarchism ) but it was crushed by the fascists and we can only guess what the long-term result might have been.
 Many attempts to build socialism electorally in Latin American nations were sabotaged by the CIA and other crazies — but that is another story.

-The truth is that no one has built a functioning model of socialism in the long-term — yet.
-But that is exactly why understanding socialism is important — technology is an ongoing creative, cooperative project and it works best with as many minds involved as possible.
+The truth is that no one has built a fully-functioning model for socialism in the long-term — yet.
+And that is exactly why understanding socialism is important — technology is an ongoing creative, cooperative project and it works best with as many minds involved as possible.

 Imagining an Economic Democracy